pavelerokhin/dino/README.md

-# dino
+# dino 🦖
-A data client that can GET and POST, using proxy servers and user-agent rotation
+Dino is a  data client that can use proxy servers and user-agent rotation.
+Dino has a backoff and retries policy.